joshuarobs/fnr-test4/README.md

 This web app is a demo for an Insurance company's Fair and Reasonable process (FNR).
 This FNR process takes place when an insured makes a claim that has contents items in it.

+This demo app aims to:
+1. Have a single source of truth for this process, preventing confusion
+2. Speed up the process by allowing partner assessors to input values directly and customers to do so with their quotes, thus reducing the burden on the agent
+3. Be a foundation for AI integration, such as LLM APIs being queried at intervals (e.g. every hour, after hours), to automate quote checking
+4. Speed up a burdensome 100 item FNR from 2 weeks to 20 minutes, or 1 business day
+5. Speed up the claims process for the customer

 The FNR process:
 1. Starts off with a contents assessing company to create an inventory list
 2. The insured will provide a like for like quote for each item